tayyaba-nadeem/promptmasti/README.md

 - `webmanifest.json`

 ## 🧩 Purpose
-These favicon and manifest assets are part of the **Prompt Masti** branding —
-a creative platform where users can explore and generate professional AI photo prompts using **Gemini AI**.
+These favicon and manifest assets are part of the **Prompt Masti** branding, a creative platform where users can explore and generate professional AI photo prompts using **Gemini AI**.